 The frequency of ISC testing performed by the granting type approval authority shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2018 — Risk Management — Principles and guidelines which shall include the results of the initial assessment made according to paragraph 4.

 Each granting type approval authority shall perform both the Type 1 and RDE tests on a minimum of 5 per cent of the ISC families per manufacturer per year or at least two ISC families per manufacturer per year, where available.
-[The requirement for testing a minimum of 5 per cent or at least two ISC families per manufacturer per year shall not apply to small volume manufacturers.]
-The granting type approval authority shall ensure the widest possible coverage of ISC families and vehicle age in a particular in-service conformity family in order to ensure compliance with paragraph 9.3. of this Regulation.
+The requirement for testing a minimum of 5 per cent or at least two ISC families per manufacturer per year shall not apply to small volume manufacturers.
+The granting type approval authority shall ensure the widest possible coverage of ISC families and vehicle age in a particular in-service conformity family in order to ensure compliance with paragraph 9.2.2. of this Regulation.
 The granting type approval authority shall complete the statistical procedure for each ISC family it has started within 12 months.

 Type 4 or Type 6 ISC tests shall have no minimum frequency requirements.